tsipkens/bidias/README.md

 Details on these approaches to inversion are provided in the associated paper, [Sipkens et al. (2019)][1_JAS1].

-Development is underway on the use of an exponential covariance function to correlate pixel values and reduce reconstruction errors [Sipkens et al. (Under preparation)][4]..
+Development is underway on the use of an exponential distance covariance function to correlate pixel values and reduce reconstruction errors [Sipkens et al. (Under preparation)][4].

-#### 3.2 +optimize
+### 3.2 +optimize

 This package mirrors the content of the +inver package but, given the true distribution, aims to determine the optimal number of